RME Course Instructors

 Director, Wake Forest Institute for Regenerative Medicine

-Dr. Atala has led or served several national professional and government committees, including the National Institutes of Health working group on Cells and Developmental Biology, the Bioengineering Consortium, the National Cancer Institute’s National Cancer Advisory Board, and was the Founder of the Regenerative Medicine Foundation.
-Dr. Atala heads a team of over 450 physicians and researchers.
-Over twelve applications of technologies developed in Dr. Atala’s laboratory have been used clinically.
+Dr. Atala has led or served several national professional and government committees, including the National Institutes of Health working group on Cells and Developmental Biology, the National Institutes of Health Bioengineering Consortium, and the National Cancer Institute’s Advisory Board.
+He was a Founder of the Tissue Engineering Society, the Regenerative Medicine Society, the Regenerative Medicine Foundation, the Alliance for Regenerative Medicine, the Regenerative Medicine Development Organization, the Regenerative Medicine Manufacturing Society, and the Regenerative Medicine Manufacturing Consortium.

 She has been a member of several NIH study sections, she serves as an Editor, or on the Editorial Boards, of several scientific journals, she is the co-editor-in-chief of Current Stem Cell Reports.
 She was inducted into Phi Beta Delta in 2006.
 She is the co-founder of the International Fetal Transplantation and Immunology Society.
 Dr. Almeida-Porada holds several patents and has authored more than 200 scientific works including papers, abstracts, and book chapters.

 Director of Research & Bioanalytics, MIMEDX Group Inc.

 Heather Bara, PhD, serves as the Director of Research at MIMEDX.
 In this role, she oversees the scientific research investigating the regenerative properties of the company’s placental allograft products and new product concepts.
 At MIMEDX, she applies her broad background in bioengineering, Quality Assurance and Regulatory Affairs to develop and validate robust biological assays and thoroughly characterize the company’s tissue biologics.